Hot summer weather is no match for these refreshing Watermelon Margaritas. Easy to make at home for yourself or for your next backyard BBQ!

 Note: This recipe makes about 3 cups of watermelon juice so you’ll obviously have some leftover if you’re not making margaritas for a crowd.
 Many people drink watermelon juice by itself because it’s rich in antioxidants, vitamins and is 92% water (naturally hydrating).
 It’s also a fun, flavorful base for mocktails.
 More on that below.

-- Look at the underbelly of the melon where it has been sitting in the field.
-What color is it?
-You’re looking for a creamy yellow color.
-Any other color (green or white) means it’s not fully ripened yet.
+* Look at the underbelly of the melon where it has been sitting in the field.
+You want a creamy yellow color.
+Any other color (green or white) means it's not fully ripened yet.

 Tip: Have a super sweet melon?
 You might find that you don’t even need the simple syrup in the recipe.
 Go ahead and omit it the first time you make the drink if you’re dealing with a very flavorful melon.
 You can always add it in afterwards.